MSc Health Psychology (incorporating PG Cert/PG Dip)

 - to provide you with the necessary skills in order to design, conduct and analyse empirical psychological research in a health context.

-- to provide you with a knowledge base that is necessary and sufficient for the academic component of the route to becoming a chartered health psychologist.
+- to provide you with a knowledge base that is necessary and sufficient for the academic component of the route to becoming a chartered psychologist or registered health psychologist.

 Health Psychology has been defined as the 'aggregate of the specific educational, scientific and professional contribution of the discipline of psychology to the promotion and maintenance of health, the promotion and treatment of illness and related dysfunction.'
 (Matarazzo, 1980)

-However, you won't just be looking at the theoretical side of health psychology on this course, you'll also be exploring and understanding the issues faced by today's health psychology professionals.
+However, you won't just be looking at the theoretical side of health psychology on this course, you'll also be exploring and understanding the application of health psychology theory and research in applied context and the issues faced by today's health psychology professionals.

 You'll take part in interactive lectures, group discussions, workshops as well as your own independent study.

-You'll be taught by a dedicated team of Chartered Health Psychologists, researchers and practitioners who have expert knowledge of health psychology.
+You'll be taught by a dedicated team of chartered and registered health psychologists, researchers and practitioners who have expert knowledge of health psychology.

 Full time students complete the course over one year (two days a week) and part time students over two years (one day a week).
-Teaching is delivered in ten week blocks during the autumn and spring semesters and supervision for the independent study is organised by negotiation during the summer period.
-You can study on campus or online.
+Teaching is delivered in ten week blocks during the autumn and spring semesters and supervision for the research project in health psychology is organised by negotiation during the summer period.

 British Psychological Society Accreditation